Introduction

 # a list of possible backends, run `spotifyd --help`.

-backend = "alsa" # use portaudio for BSD and macOS [homebrew]
+#backend = "alsa" # use portaudio for macOS [homebrew]

 # The alsa audio device to stream audio.
 To get a